Gemini Generated Image 6gq1qn6gq1qn6gq1

 Follow-up question

-The second topic: learning and skills development
+Topic two: learning and skills development

-3- What are you learning here?
+3-What are you learning here

 The reason for asking this question